-We have had a stark reminder of this over the last few weeks as Larimer County has dealt with the Cameron Peak and Lewstone Fires, both of which have had Larimer Humane Society on-call and ready to provide assistance where it is needed.
+We had a stark reminder of this in 2020 as Larimer County dealt with the Cameron Peak, East Troublesome, and Lewstone Fires.
+All three of these disasters had Larimer Humane Society on-call and ready to provide assistance where it was needed.
 Today we wanted to share the impact our organization and your support has during times like these.

-Larimer Humane Society is the designated lead agency for companion animals in Larimer County.
+Larimer Humane Society is the designated lead agency during disasters for companion animals in Larimer County.
 Services that we provide include (but are not limited to):

-- Assist in the evacuation of companion animals
+- Assisting in the evacuation of companion animals

-- Assistance in providing water and food to companion animals still on the property
+- Providing water and food to companion animals on properties owners can’t access due to closures or evacuations

-When emergencies arise, whether it is a tornado, wildfire, the COVID-19 pandemic, or other life-threatening situations, Larimer Humane Society will be at the forefront to help keep our families and pets together.
+When emergencies arise, whether it is a tornado, wildfire, the COVID-19 pandemic, or other life-threatening situations, Larimer Humane Society will continue to be at the forefront to help keep our families and pets together.